DarkTechnomancer/darktechnomancer.github.io/README.md

     calculateExp(skill, skillMult);
     calculateSkill(exp, skillMult);
 These can be used to calculate what skill level a certain amount of exp is worth, and how much exp is required to reach a skill respectively.
 Note that the `calculateExp` function actually returns one exp less than the exact amount required to reach a level due to a rounding error.
-These are integral for smooth and efficient solutions to leveling up during a batcher's operation.
+These are integral for smooth and efficient solutions to leveling up during a batcher's task.
 There are non-formulas ways to deal with it, but they generally involve overestimation and/or damage control.
 #### Ports
 It's usually a good idea to have your controller and workers communicate with each other, and ports are the way to do it.
 A port is created with the function